 Meet the Team

 After retiring from government service, Goldston was a visiting lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs, and at Harvard University Center for the Environment.
 He is currently an adjunct professor at Georgetown University.
 From 2007 through November 2009, he wrote a monthly column for Nature on science policy titled, “Party of One.”
 Goldston also was the project director for the Bipartisan Policy Center report: “Improving the Use of Science in Regulatory Policy,” which was released in August 2009.
 He authored a chapter in The Science of Science Policy: A Handbook (Stanford University Press, 2011).
-He is a member of the Advisory Committee of the National Academy of Sciences’ Division of Environment and Life Sciences, and has served on numerous panels of the Academy and other science policy organizations.
+He is a member of the advisory committee for the National Academies’ Climate Communications Initiative, and has served on numerous panels of the Academy and other science policy organizations.
 He holds a B.A.
 (1978) from Cornell University and completed the course work for a Ph.D. in American history at the University of Pennsylvania.

 Philip H. Lippel